exleym/simpaq/README.md

  2. Pricers - `Pricers` are the methods that can be used to determine relationships between a derivative and its underlying assets.
 This component includes numerical and analytic solvers for valuing assets in a risk-neutral world.
  3. Features - These are the "embedded features," legal stipulations in the derivative contracts that alter the relationship between a derivative and its underlying asset.

-Shown here is an example of each component working together.
+Shown here is an example of the interaction of these components:

 ```python
 from simpaq.assets import Equity, ConvertibleBond